JackPikatea/pikatea-documentation/docs/guide/controlling-music.md

 ![img](/assets/ExtraTipsAndTricks/music.png)

 ## Spotify
 If you use Spotify, you can use these shortcuts to control the entire application.
+You can also use [beatBind](https://github.com/justinknguyen/BeatBind) which allows global spotify shortcuts.

 ![img](/assets/ExtraTipsAndTricks/spotify_shortcuts.png)